Professional Membership of the DTAA

-The DTAA encourages all those currently working as dance-movement therapists, or who have the intention of working in the field, to work towards Professional Membership.
-There are advantages both for the individual, and for the future of dance-movement therapy in Australia.
+The DTAA encourages all those who seek to have their work recognised as dance movement therapy, or who have the intention of practicing in the field, to work towards Professional Membership.
+There are advantages both for the individual, and for the future of dance movement therapy in Australasia.

 For the individual: